csl-lab-upenn/csl-lab-upenn.github.io/team/index.md

 # Alumni
 These are past lab members who have moved on to other school programs, new jobs, or elsewhere.

-{%
-  include list.html
-  data="members"
-  component="portrait"
-  filters="role: masters, group: alum" style="small"
+{% include list.html data="members" component="portrait" filters="role: masters, group: alum" %}
-%}
 {:.center}

 {% include section.html %}